GGeeoonn/RaLD/README.md

 ├── ...
 ```

-When you automatically download the Stanza model, if you encounter a download error, you can manually download the model and use it offline.
+When you automatically download the Stanza model, if you encounter a download error, you can manually download the model and use it offline. <br>

 The model can be downloaded offline from the following path, but make sure the current version aligns with the version of Stanza you have installed. <br>
-[stanza](https://huggingface.co/stanfordnlp/stanza-en/tree/main), and put the [resources json](https://github.com/stanfordnlp/stanza-resources) in the weight directory.
+[stanza](https://huggingface.co/stanfordnlp/stanza-en/tree/main), and put the [resources json](https://github.com/stanfordnlp/stanza-resources) in the weight directory. <br>

 **In stanza-en directory:**
 ```